ldsxp/django-q2/docs/install.rst

 Open-source packages
 ~~~~~~~~~~~~~~~~~~~~
-Django Q2 is always tested with the latest versions of the required and optional Python packages.
+Django Q is always tested with the latest versions of the required and optional Python packages.
 We try to keep the dependencies as up to date as possible.
 You can reference the `requirements <https://github.com/GDay/django-q2/blob/master/requirements.txt>`__ file to determine which versions are currently being used for tests and development.

 Django